pulumi/deploy-demos/README.md

 - [TTL Stacks](./pulumi-programs/ttl-stacks) - infrastructure that enables temporary stacks.
 Set a `ttl` stack tag, run an update, and the stack automatically gets destroyed by Pulumi Deployment API after the expiration period.
 - [Drift Detection](./pulumi-programs/drift-detection) - infrastructure that detects when desired state diverges from reality.
 Automatically detect when manual changes are made to your infrastructure and not synced to the Pulumi program.

-## Pulumi Programs

-We have a set of demo Pulumi programs that can be conveniently referenced as git source within this repo.
-They can be found in the [pulumi-programs](./pulumi-programs) directory.

 ## Automation API Examples

-Pulumi Deployments can be run via Automation API.
+Pulumi Deployments can also be run via Automation API.
 Examples are available in the [Automation API Examples repo](https://github.com/pulumi/automation-api-examples).

 - [Go](https://github.com/pulumi/automation-api-examples/tree/main/go/remote_deployment)
 - [Node.js](https://github.com/pulumi/automation-api-examples/tree/main/nodejs/remoteDeployment-tsnode)
 - [Python](https://github.com/pulumi/automation-api-examples/tree/main/python/remote_deployment)
 - [.NET](https://github.com/pulumi/automation-api-examples/tree/main/dotnet/RemoteDeployment)

+## Pulumi Programs

+We have a set of demo Pulumi programs that can be conveniently referenced as git source within this repo.
+They can be found in the [pulumi-programs](./pulumi-programs) directory.

 ## Share feedback

-We are really excited to start garnering feedback on Pulumi Deploy from users.
-Please feel free to open an issue in this repo for enhancements or bugs or ask to be invited to the private #pulumi-deploy-beta Slack channel to ask us questions.
+Pulumi Deployments is currently in preview.
+[Request access](https://www.pulumi.com/product/pulumi-deployments) to use this feature.

+Please post any bug reports or feature requests in the [Service Requests repo](https://github.com/pulumi/service-requests/issues/new/choose).